casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/introduction.md

 For examples of completed SDKs, please refer to our [SDK Client Libraries](https://casper.network/docs/sdk) section.

+You can find information on our serialization standard [here](https://casper.network/docs/design/serialization-standard/).

 |Page|Description|
 |----|-----------|
 |[Transactional JSON-RPC Method](../sdkspec/json-rpc-transactional.md)|Description of `account_put_deploy`, the only means by which users can send their compiled WASM (as part of a Deploy) to a node on a Casper network.|